codedstructure/svgdx/docs/layout.md

 Together an 'elref' and a 'locspec' denote a point in 2D user coordinates.

+**Edge Offset Spec** - as a special case of 'locspec', those locations which define the edge of an element (i.e. t,r,b,l) may be followed by an offset to vary the resulting point position along the edge.
+The offset is separated from the locspec by a colon (`:`), and may be either a number or a percentage.

+Each edge starts at the 'left' (`t` / `b` edges) or 'top' (`l` / `r` edges) and ends at the right/bottom of the edge respectively.

+If a percentage is given (e.g. `:30%`), this represents that percentage along the edge from the start.
+This implies that `#abc@t:0%` is equivalent to `#abc@tl`, and `#abc@t:100%` is equivalent to `#abc@tr`.
+Note that the value given is not restricted to 0%..100%, but can exceed this range.

+If the value is a number rather than a percentage, it is treated differently.
+A positive value is an offset from the start of the edge, while a negative offset moves *backwards* from the end of the edge.
+This is analogous to slice indexing in the Python language, where `a[-1]` represents the last item in the sequence `a`.

+Edge offsets can be useful where many connector lines are joining an element and it would be clearer to keep them separate; rather than having four connectors all join an element at `@b` for example, consider joining them at `@b:20%`, `@b:40%`, `@b:60%` and `@b:80%`.

 **Direction Spec** - ('dirspec') denotes a directional relation between two objects.
 The following dirspec values are supported: